lilyminium/qmtools/README.md

 # qmtools

 qmin: crin2

 qdelall: delete Raijin jobs by name/status/queue/whatever.

 pysub: submit jobs from input files.
 Written to be very easy to link to qmin, which I will do at some point.

 retrieve: retrieve output from Raijin.
 Will potentially make a daemon for this.

 binlink: Got tired of manually simlinking everything, so binlink stuff for easy usage.
+You will have to simlink this to binlink anywhere. :(.
+This also assumes that $HOME/bin is in your path, which it should be.